scimusmn/mm-0116-dance-math/README.md

 ##Editing & Compiling Source (Advanced)
 #### 1. Download openFrameworks
 * [http://openframeworks.cc/download/](http://openframeworks.cc/download/)
 * This project was built using v0.8.4.
-If you're from the future, you may need to check [here.](http://openframeworks.cc/download/older.html)
+If you come from the future, check [here.](http://openframeworks.cc/download/older.html)

-#### 2. Download this project in myApps folder
+#### 2. Download project into myApps folder
 * Your folder structure should look like this:
 ```
 openFrameworks/apps/myApps/mm-0116-dance-math/...